home | email |

 Track Listing: Gimme That Rock'n Roll, Mr. Bass Man, Do The Dangle, Hound Dog, Made In Japan, My Wife, Roller Skate Kate, Peg Leg Peggy, Lucille, Big Black Cadillac

-Bonus Tracks (Castle Music (UK), Sanctuary (USA)): BP Big Gallon Jingle (100 Miles of Motorway) (demo), BP Big Gallon Jingle (100 Miles of Motorway) (with voiceover) (demo), Made In Japan (early take), Peg Leg Peggy (early take)
+Bonus Tracks (Castle Music (UK), Sanctuary (USA), Edsel (UK)): BP Big Gallon Jingle (100 Miles of Motorway) (demo), BP Big Gallon Jingle (100 Miles of Motorway) (with voiceover) (demo), Made In Japan (early take), Peg Leg Peggy (early take)

 Next